peernova/kestra-client-sdk/go-sdk/docs/GroupsAPI.md

 > ApiUser AddUserToGroup(ctx, id, userId, tenant).Execute()

-Add a group for a user
+Add a user to a group

 ### Example